What can the Michigan Med curriculum do for my training?

 What is M-Home?

-M-Home is our learning community designed to give you a built-in support system as you develop personally and professionally throughout your four years in medical school.
+M-Home is our learning community designed to give you a built-in support and mentoring system as you develop personally and professionally throughout your four years in medical school.
 On the first day of Launch, new students are welcomed into one of four houses.
-The Doctoring Course is managed through M-Home.

 What are the Paths of Excellence?

-During the Scientific Trunk, you’ll learn core content related to our eight Paths of Excellence that is essential for all practicing physicians.
+During the Scientific Trunk, all M1s attend a session to learn about our Paths of Excellence.
 At the beginning of the second semester, you can choose to apply to a Path to explore a topic of personal interest in greater depth.
 Each Path offers deeper understanding, hands-on involvement, and opportunities for impact and excellence, mentored by faculty who have deep expertise and passion for the subject.
+Work completed in your Path of Excellence can fulfill your Capstone for Impact project requirement for graduation.

-Choose one of eight Path of Excellence concentrations in Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, Scholarship of Learning & Teaching, and Patient Safety/Quality Improvement/Complex Systems.
+There are seven Path of Excellence concentrations: Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, and Patient Safety/Quality Improvement/Complex Systems.

 How will leadership skills be taught?

-The leadership program provides expanded opportunities and dedicated time for leadership development.
+The leadership program provides expanded opportunities and dedicated time for leadership development, building upon each experience over all four years.
 Sessions range from practicing difficult conversations, to analyzing case studies, to discussing the importance of developing and maintaining a purpose in life.
+You can choose to fulfill your Capstone for Impact project requirement in leadership.

 What will my M2 year look like?

 During your M2 Clinical Trunk year, you will transition from classroom-based learning to clinical learning.
-The year begins with a three week “ramp-up” period intended to help you get ready for clerkships.
-You will focus on developing habits of scientific inquiry that will help you learn from patients, and you will hone your clinical skills so you are ready to become an integral member of the team on day one of your core clerkships.
-The bulk of your M2 year will consist of clerkships in the standard disciplines of Family Medicine, Neurology, Internal Medicine, Surgery, Ob/Gyn, Pediatrics, Psychiatry.
+The year begins with a four-week “ramp-up” period, Transition to Clerkships, which is intended to help you get ready for learning in a clinical setting.
+You will focus on developing habits of scientific inquiry that will help you learn from patients, and you will hone your clinical skills, so you are ready to become an integral member of the team on day one of your core clerkships.
+The bulk of your M2 year will consist of clerkships in the standard disciplines of Family Medicine, Neurology, Internal Medicine, Surgery & Applied Science, OB/GYN, Pediatrics, Psychiatry.
 Emergency Medicine is also required, but you take that in the Branches.

 What happens in the Branches?